Konkan Cycling Expedition

 We will resume our journey after lunch by taking a ferry across the Karli river and riding towards the last town on the Maharashtra coast - Vengurla.
 Ferry here depends on availability.

 The route would be characterised by idyll, peaceful towns and villages and a few big climbs right before Vengurla.

-We will ride past Terekol ferry to arrive at Arambol- where we will end our expedition.
+We will cross Terekol ferry to arrive at Arambol- where we will end our expedition.
 Participants can stay over in Goa and can book an overnight train from Thivim or a bus from Mapusa to return to Mumbai or Pune.